bberka/NetTCP/README.md

 Simple use and support for Autofac DI container and scopes for each message handler instance

+## DOC NEEDS UPDATE AND CURRENT DOC IS OBSOLETE

 ## Warning

 This is a work in progress and not ready for production use.
 Use at your own risk

 If you want to fork and improve or implement missing features, feel free to do so